 Data is an essential part of most companies; however, in the last five years, data collection has evolved.
 Previously, companies would be required to collect their data daily and load it into a database.
 Today, click-steam data collection is more common.
-This method of data collection has led to an explosion of data sources and the creation of what we call “big data.”
+This method of data collection has led to an explosion of data sources and the creation of what we call “big data,” and as a result, data strategies are becoming part of many companies business focus.

 The existence and complexity of big data has led to a need to be able to contain and process such massive quantities of information.
 In order to accomplish this monumental task, companies must develop a big data plan for managing, storing and using the flood of information.